netj/3x/docs/tutorial/README.md

 ##### Output 1. `sortingTime`

-The wall clock time it takes for sorting the input array is what we are mostly interested in this experiment.
+The wall clock time it takes for sorting the input array is what we are mostly interested in in this experiment.
 We measure this time in our program in seconds and print that out in a line that begins with `sorting time (s):
 `.
-Therefore 3X can easily extract the value that follows if we define the output variable as shown in the following command:
+Therefore, 3X can easily extract the value that follows if we define the output variable as shown in the following command:

 ```bash